IntelLabs/pmgd/README.md

 its interface is such that direction may be ignored.
 All nodes need not be connected; a directed graph may be weakly connected (i.e., a path may not exist between all pairs of nodes).
-PMGD supports a property graph model with the following features -
+PMGD supports a property graph model with the following features:

--- Each node and each edge has an associated tag that can be used for classification.
+* Each node and each edge has an associated tag that can be used for classification.
 A tag is a short string that groups items into classes.
 For example, as shown in Figure 2 which represents a sample metadata graph of emails, a tag may be "Person", "Mes- sage", "To", or "Keyword".
 In applications that don’t require tags, they may be omitted.

--- Each node and each edge may have associated properties (dis- tinct from tags) stored as key-value pairs.
+* Each node and each edge may have associated properties (dis- tinct from tags) stored as key-value pairs.
 Keys are short strings.
 Values  must  be  one  of  six  predefined  types:  booleans,  inte- gers,  floats,  strings,  date-time,  or  blobs  (i.e.,  arbitrary  strings